Coronavirus COVID-19 please return BP machines

 Our telephone system has extra capacity and we will try to answer your questions as quickly as possible.
 Please help us to help you by not calling us first thing in the morning.
 This is the time to leave the telephone lines clear so patients who are seriously unwell can access a clinician.
 Do not ring the practice for advice about self isolation.
 Further information can be found on NHS Inform or by ringing the national patient helpline (details below).
 Patients who require a note for their employer to confirm they are self isolating should follow this link.

 We must try to avoid healthcare workers including surgery staff from being infected.
 They will then have to self-isolate and we will be unable to offer a service to our community.
-If clinicians are infected they may unknowingly transmit the infection to the more vulnerable patients who are at risk of severe illness or death.
+If clinicians are infected they may unknowingly transmit the infection to our more vulnerable patients who are at risk of severe illness or death.

 Our online appointments service has been temporarily disabled and this will continue to be the case while we are not booking face to face appointments.
 To reorder medication please use the online prescription service or leave a voice message by phoning the dedicated phoneline for your local surgery.
 Paper prescription requests can be posted in letter boxes at the surgery buildings but please consider whether it is really necessary for you to visit the building before doing so.